fan777/pm-frontend/README.md

 * Allow creation of new users
 * Allow creation of a new portfolio for a user
-* Allow add / remove of securities from a portfolio
+* Allow adding / removing of securities from a portfolio

 ## Getting Started